- protecting children from abuse and maltreatment

 At this school, we abide by the statutory guidance from the Government which sets out what schools must do to keep children safe.
 Each member of staff is expected to read and agree to the guidance and this forms part of our staff induction process.
 For the Government’s guidance click here.

 All staff are aware of the Prevent Duty and have had training in what to do if they have concerns that a child is at risk of radicalisation.
-This is in line with stator guidance from the Government.
+This is in line with statutory guidance from the Government.
 A register is held to show that staff have participated in this training.
 To read the guidance from the Government click here.

 Safeguarding children is everyone’s responsibility.
 If in any doubt, speak out.

-For urgent safeguarding advice
+For urgent safeguarding advice or to make a referral

 - South Gloucestershire Access and Response Team: 01454 866000